icebreaker-fpga/icebreaker/README.md

   * 3 Push Buttons

 * Other stuff
-  * Status LEDs for Power and CDONE
+  * Status LEDs for Power and CDONE (Configuration DONE)
   * Header with supply rails: 5V, 3V3, 1V2, GND
   * Debug header for all 6 QSPI pins
   * Test points for UART Rx / Tx signals